 CBackup is a professional cloud backup for Windows PC, which has its own stable secure cloud server called CBackup Cloud.
 It offers a very easy-to-use PC client for Windows users to backup files to cloud in a professional and safe way.
 After backing up, users can restore their files from CBackup Cloud at any time they need.
 What's more, it offers reasonable subscription plans.

 1. Download and install CBackup on your computer.
-Run it and sign up.
+Run it and sign in.

-2. After logging in, click on the Backup Tasks tab and click on the New Task button.
+2. After logging in, click on the Backup tab and click on the Backup PC to CBackup Cloud button.

-3. Click on Add Source to select the PC files that you want to backup to CBackup Cloud.
+3. Select the PC files that you want to backup to CBackup Cloud.
 After selecting, click Start Backup.

 That’s all for the comparison of OneDrive and Google Drive.
 Now you may know who is the winner in the battle of Dropbox vs. OneDrive.
 If both of the two cloud drives have some advantages that you like and you can’t make a choice, you can use CBackup to run two cloud storage accounts with one login.
 And if you want to switch from one to another, CBackup can also help you move files between cloud storage services easily and freely.